 We are pleased to accept the appointment as your accountants and tax consultants.
 The purpose of this letter is to set out the basis on which we are going to act and our respective responsibilities.
-If you are signing up for one specific service, only the relevant services & relevant service’s terms will be applicable to you.
+If you are signing up for one specific service, only the relevant service/s & relevant terms of that service/s will be applicable to you.

 1. Accounting – Year End Accounts